 - 1 tablespoon plus 1 teaspoon pure vanilla extract

 - 4 cups rolled oats

 Preheat oven to 350 degrees.
 Whisk together flours, baking soda, and salt in a large bowl.

 Beat butter in a large bowl with a mixer until light and fluffy.
 Add sugar; beat until well combined.
 Add eggs, 1 at a time, beating well after each.
 Add vanilla; beat until just combined.

 Slowly add flour mixture, and beat until well combined.
 Add oats, almonds, seeds, coconut, raisins or currants, mango, and papaya, and beat to combine.

-Form dough into 8 cookies (using 1 cup each) or 16 cookies (using 1/2 cup each), and place on 2 parchment-lined baking sheets.
+Form dough into 8 cookies (using 1 cup each) or about 14 smaller cookies (using 1/2 cup each), and place on 2 parchment-lined baking sheets.
 Top with banana chips.
-Bake until golden and firm, 20 to 25 minutes.
-Let cool completely on baking sheets, 25 to 30 minutes.
+Bake until golden and firm, 30 minutes for large cookies and 20-25 minutes for smaller cookies.
+Let cool completely on baking sheets, about 30 minutes.